planwis/DUDE_project1/README.md

    |  (boardState, -1, 3)         |       ArrayList[]             |
    |  (noChessBoard, 7, -1)         |    ArrayList[]              |
    |  (boardState, 7, -1)         |   ArrayList[]                 |
+  * nullBoardState = Chess board that contain null value
+  * noChessBoard = Chess board with no chess on the board
+  * boardState = Chess board with all chess that are in normal starting position
  ### 3).
 TestPlayer
 * Goal : The win percentage of the player
 * Testable function: winpercent()